What Is The Internal Revenue Service (IRS) Fresh Start Program?

-What Is The IRS Fresh Start Program Initiative?
+The IRS Fresh Start Program

 • Prevention of tax liens being filed against a tax payer

-• In some cases removal of a tax lien that has already been placed
+• In some cases, removal of a tax lien that has already been placed

-• No requirement to disclose income or assets to IRS, which for some taxpayers will yield in a more affordable installment plan.
+• No requirement to disclose income or assets to the IRS, which for some taxpayers will yield in a more affordable installment plan.

-For over 13 years, our team of federally licensed & enrolled agents, tax attorneys, and accountants have all worked toward the common goal of helping people solve issues with both the IRS and state tax authorities.
+For over 14 years, our team of federally licensed & enrolled agents, tax attorneys, and accountants have all worked toward the common goal of helping people solve issues with both the IRS and state tax authorities.

 Call 855-612-7777 for immediate assistance.